stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

 ===================

 For convenience, a :py:meth:`Data.plot` method is defined that will try to work out the necessary details.
-In combination with the :py:attr:`Stoner.Core.Data.setas` attribute it allows very quick plots to be constructed.
+In combination with the :py:attr:`Data.setas` attribute it allows very quick plots to be constructed.

 .. plot:: samples/single_plot.py
     :include-source: